SAP/spartacus-docs/_pages/dev/styling-and-page-layout/css-architecture.md

 CSS variables can be customized on the root of the document, or for specific selectors.

-### Customizing global variables in the styles.scss file
+### Customizing Global Variables

-The following is an example of how to easily customize the global CSS variables on the customer's end.
-To avoid using the `!important` CSS property in the `:root` use the `body` selector instead.
+You can customize global variables in the `styles.scss` file.
+To avoid using the `!important` CSS property in the `:root`, it is recommended that you use the `body` selector instead.
+The following is an example:

 ```scss
 // Always bump to the latest (breaking) styles during development.